mcaserta/time-series-concurrency-example/README.md

 | `12` | `2021-01-20T08:09:00Z` | `11.3` | `T`  |
 > type: T is temperature and C is carbon monoxide percentage

+Our task now is to scan the data, row by row from the beginning, computing the air quality index each time we have a new value either for temperature or for the carbon monoxide percentage.

 The first thing to note is that to compute our `AQi` formula we need to have both values for `T` and `C`.
 In other words, the first time point where we can apply our formula is that with id `2` as we have a value for `T` in id `1` and